kragen/dumpulse/README.md

 packets to udpserver resulted in it consuming 0.4 seconds of user CPU time and 5.9 seconds of system CPU time, according to Linux, running on a 1.6 GHz Intel Pentium N3700.
 Handling nonsense packets took roughly the same amount of time.
+This works out to about 400 ns per packet, or 6.3 μs if we include the system time.
+Roughly, the health report takes about 40 times as long as processing a heartbeat.

 Testing and prerequisites
 -------------------------